IguanaBob/AdventOfCode2025/Day02/README.md

 ![DOSBOX-X Mounted Drive](dosbox-x-mount.png)

 Next, create the `HELLO.BAT` file.
-Back in the day I used Notepad in Windows, but for the challenge I will use the DOS text editor `edit`:
+Back in the day I used Notepad in Windows, but for the challenge I will use the DOS text editor `edit`.
+Sadly it's not white-on-blue like the original, but it works pretty much the same.

 ```
 edit HELLO.BAT